mengshus/YSP2020/simple-pruning/README.md

 All the convolutional layers and fully-connected layers are provided in the `.yaml` file to make it convenient to configure the pruning ratios.

 Usually we do not prune the first layer and the last layer.
+For a fully-connected layer, filter pruning would remove the rows of the 2-D weight matrix.

 # Save the Pruned Model